Kurdujin Khatun

-Kurdujin Khatun (prior to 1273–1338) was an Ilkhanid princess, ruler of Kerman in 1295–1296 and of Shiraz in 1319–1338.
+Kurdujin Khatun (prior to 1273–1338) was an Ilkhanid princess who ruled Kerman from 1295 to 1296, and Shiraz from 1319 to 1338.

 Life

-She was born to Abish Khatun and Möngke Temür, the son of Hulagu Khan.
+Kurdujin Khatun was born to Abish Khatun and Möngke Temür, the son of Hulagu Khan.

 First Marriage

-Her marriage to Suyurgatmish of Kerman, a Khitan ruler, helped her new husband gain many allies, including Suqunjaq Noyan (governor of Iraq), Khuzestan, and Qutui Khatun, the mother of Tekuder.
+Kurdujin's marriage to Suyurgatmish of Kerman, a Khitan ruler, helped her new husband gain many allies, including Suqunjaq Noyan (governor of Iraq), Khuzestan, and Qutui Khatun, the mother of Tekuder.
 Suyurgatmish was confirmed as the new ruler of Kerman by Tekuder in 1282.

 Kurdujin further extended her influence when she inherited her mother's estate in 1286.
-However, after Gaykhatu's coronation, the political climate suddenly changed and Padishah Khatun, who became the ruler of Kerman, imprisoned Suyurgatmish.
+However, after Gaykhatu's coronation, the political climate suddenly changed, and Padishah Khatun, who became the ruler of Kerman, imprisoned Suyurgatmish.
 Kurdujin helped her husband to escape, but he was captured and executed on August 21, 1294.

 Struggle against Padishah Khatun

 Kurdujin Khatun got revenge when Baydu, the son-in-law of Suyurgatmish, ascended to the throne.
 Baydu demanded that Padishah Khatun come to his coronation ceremony.
 After gathering allies, Kurdujin invaded Kerman and besieged the city.
 Around the same time, some of Padishah Khatun's emirs changed loyalties to Kurdujin.
 These included Emir Timur, Emir Shadi, Emir Mubarek, and her nephew, Nasrat al-Din Yulukshah.

 Padishah Khatun finally surrendered the city and sent the keys to Kurdujin.
 Padishah was imprisoned and later accused of treason.
-Kurdujin Khatun obtained the order to execute Padishah Khatun from Baydu thanks to her stepdaughter, Shah Alam.
-Padishah was executed on the spot near Kushk-e Zar in June/July 1295.
+Kurdujin Khatun obtained the order to execute Padishah Khatun from Baydu, thanks to her stepdaughter, Shah Alam.
+Padishah was executed near Kushk-e Zar in June or July 1295.

-After her victorious entrance, Kurdujin Khatun ruled Kerman.
-However she was soon replaced by Muzaffar al-Din Mohammad, Muzaffar al-Din Hajjaj's son in 1295, on order of Ghazan, the new Ilkhan.
+After her victorious entrance, Kurdujin Khatun ruled Kerman briefly in 1295.
+However, she was soon replaced by Muzaffar al-Din Mohammad, Muzaffar al-Din Hajjaj's son, in 1295, on order of Ghazan, the new Ilkhan.

-Later Life
+Later life

-She lived a quiet life in Shiraz for some time.

-She gave refuge to her stepson Qutb al-Din Shah Jahan in 1306 when he was depraved of ruling Kerman by Öljeitü.
+Khatun lived in Shiraz for some time.
+She gave refuge to her stepson Qutb al-Din Shah Jahan in 1306, when he was deprived of ruling Kerman by Öljeitü.

-In 1319 she ruled Shiraz in her own right on the order of Abu Said.
+In 1319, she ruled Shiraz in her own right on the order of Abu Said, but the rule was limited to the city and symbolic.
+She is sometimes listed as the 11th ruler of the Salghurids.
+While a descendant of the Salghurids was still nominal ruler in Fars, Mahmud of the Injuids controlled Fars.
+The death of Kurdujin is said to have occurred in c.
+1338.

-She died in 1338 and was succeeded by her niece Sultan Khatun in Shiraz.
+After Kurdujin's death, her niece Sultan Khatun succeeded her in Shiraz.
+However, it is unlikely that this information is accurate.

 Marriages

-She had many marriages throughout her life:
+Khatun married 4 times in her life: